 Who can become a guardian of an incapacitated person?

-- Is currently being investigated
+- You’re currently being investigated.

 Who's considered an incapacitated person?